The Ultimate Guide to Budapest: The Perfect Starting Port for Your Danube River Cruise

 Taste the Local Hungarian Culture

 Food tours are a great way to explore what is offered in Budapest.
+And the food here is fantastic.
+When you book with Markwood Magic I will share which restaurants cannot be missed!
 You must try Lángos, a wildly popular street food consisting of a deep fried flat dough topped with sour cream, garlic, and cheese.
 For something more filling, try goulash.
 Goulash is a stew of beef, carrots, onions, peppers, potatoes and is cooked in a spicy sauce.
 It can be eaten as an appetizer or main meal.
 If you prefer dumplings, try Nokedli.
 They are often served alongside goulash.

-Pro Tip for Souvenirs: Hungary is famous for its freshly grounded paprika.
+Pro Tip for Souvenirs: Hungary is famous for its freshly ground paprika.
 Picking up a beautiful tin of authentic Hungarian paprika makes the absolute perfect, easy-to-pack gift for friends, family, and neighbors back home.
 You can get it at the local grocery stores around the city.
-The cruise ships typically dock hear Central Market Hall where you have your choice of vendors selling paprika.
-When you go to the market, look around.
-It is a 19th century neo Gothic building.
+The cruise ships typically dock near the Central Market Hall.
+This he neo Gothic building has a plethora of vendors selling paprika, linen and other goods.

 When to visit

-If you want the ultimate bucket-list experience, book a late-November Danube cruise.
-The Budapest Christmas markets are world-renowned, and there is nothing like sipping hot mulled wine while wandering the illuminated stalls before walking right onto your festive ship.
+If you want the ultimate bucket list experience, book a late November Danube river cruise.
+The Budapest Christmas markets are fantastic and there is nothing like sipping hot mulled wine while wandering the illuminated stalls before walking right onto your festive ship.
+Did you know there are also Christmas themed river cruises and that some ships go all out on decorating for the holidays?

 For Warm Weather and Culture